tidyverse/tidyverse.org/content/blog/withr-3-0-0/index.md

 </div>

-In this blog post we'll go over the changes that made this rewrite possible, but first we'll rewiew the cleanup strategies made possible by withr.
+In this blog post we'll go over the changes that made this rewrite possible, but first we'll review the cleanup strategies made possible by withr.

 You can see a full list of changes in the [release notes](https://withr.r-lib.org/news/index.html#withr-300).